huntdatacenter/charm-nagios/README.md

 - `enable_pagerduty` - Config variable to enable pagerduty notifications or not.

-- `pagerduty_key` - Pagerduty API key to use for notifications
+- `pagerduty_key` - Pagerduty Integration key to use for notifications (configured within a PD service, as "Nagios integration")

 - `pagerduty_path` - Path for Pagerduty notifications to be queued, default is /var/lib/nagios3/pagerduty.